Jayasriramsankarasetty/Jayasriramsankarasetty/README.md

 - 🎓 B.Tech CSE | Specialization in Data Science & ML @ LPU (2023–2027)
 - 👨‍💻 Passionate about building real-world ML & GenAI applications
-- 🧪 Currently working on projects using OpenCV, LangChain, HuggingFace, and TensorFlow
+- 🧪 Currently working on projects using Pytorch, TensorFlow, HuggingFace, and LangChain
-- 🎯 Career Goal: Crack top-tier ML/AI roles in domains like LegalTech, FinTech, Healthcare
+- 🎯 Career Goal: Work at top-tier ML/AI roles in domains like LegalTech, FinTech, Healthcare
 - 💬 Ask me about **Machine Learning, Python, GenAI, and Legal AI**
 - ✨ Motto: *"Code to solve, not just to build."*